jestjs/jest/docs/JestObjectAPI.md

 ### `jest.retryTimes()`

-Runs failed tests n-times until they pass or until the max number of retries are exhausted.
+Runs failed tests n-times until they pass or until the max number of retries is exhausted.
 This only works with [jest-circus](https://github.com/facebook/jest/tree/master/packages/jest-circus)!

 Example in a test: